 The ARCP Panel usually consists of at least one Training Programme Director and a minimum of two other trainers, such as Educational Supervisors and/or College tutors.
-In addition, there are certain circumstances where the Head/Deputy Head of School or an Associate Postgraduate Dean will be present, along with a member of the programme support team too.
-A proportion of ARCP panels also have a lay representative present.
+In addition, there are certain circumstances where the Head/Deputy Head of School or an Associate Postgraduate Dean will be present.
+A proportion of ARCP panels may also have a lay representative present.

-ARCP Outcomes are reached after a panel has reviewed the evidence supplied by the trainee and contained within their training portfolio/lifelong learning platform.
-Since most ARCPs are conducted without the trainee present, it is essential that the training portfolio is up to date and contains all the evidence required by the ARCP panel.
-You can ensure you have provided the evidence by using the ARCP checklists, which can be accessed by one of the boxes below.
-It is helpful to complete the checklist with your ES and upload the completed checklist to your portfolio/LLP.
+ARCP Outcomes are reached after a panel has reviewed the evidence supplied by the trainee, contained within their training portfolio the Lifelong Learning platform (LLp).
+Since ARCPs are conducted without the trainee present, it is essential that the training portfolio is up to date and contains all the evidence required by the ARCP panel.
+You can ensure you have provided the evidence by using the ARCP checklists (linked below).
+It is helpful to complete the checklist with your ES and upload the completed checklist to the LLP.

 Outcome 1: Progressing as expected.
 Trainee anticipated to move on to their next training module.

 Outcome 2: Development of specific competencies required, but no additional training time needed.
 Trainee is anticipated to move on to their next training module, but may require some additional competencies or training exposure during this period.

 Outcome 3: Inadequate progress by trainee, additional training time required.
 This is for trainees who have specific training requirements that cannot be obtained without extra training time, often trainees who haven't yet passed the FICM exam and are not eligible to move into the next training phase without it.
 They may be given extra time ("on an extension") to obtain this missing component (e.g. the exam).
 The trainee's CCT date is likely to be extended.

 Outcome 4: Trainee leaves the training programme without completion of training.